-Add melted butter, vanilla, cream cheese, and stevia to the egg yolks.
+Add softened butter, vanilla, cream cheese, and stevia to the egg yolks.
 Mix until well combined.
 Then add 1/2 tsp of cinnamon, baking powder and almond flour, stirring until well combined.

-In a small bowl, combine the softened butter, erythritol, and the remaining 1 tsp of cinnamon.
+In a small bowl, combine the melted butter, erythritol, and the remaining 1 tsp of cinnamon.
 Stir to combine and set aside.